IceBotYT/ha-neuro-lamp/README.md

 5. Once paired, the lamp should show up in the app.
 You can test it here to make sure control of it works.
 6. Now, follow the steps [here](https://xzetsubou.github.io/hass-localtuya/cloud_api/) to create your Tuya IoT Platform account.
 7. Once your account is created, follow the steps [here](https://xzetsubou.github.io/hass-localtuya/usage/installation/) to set up the LocalTuya integration.
-# PUT THE LINK FOR THIS ONE BELOW
-8. Now, download the entity template by right clicking [this link](todo: set link) and put it into your config under `/config/custom_components/localtuya/templates`.
+8. Now, download the entity template.
+Right click [this link](https://github.com/IceBotYT/ha-neuro-lamp/raw/refs/heads/main/assets/Neuro_Lamp.yaml), click "Save link as..." and put it into your config under `/config/custom_components/localtuya/templates`.
 Then, restart Home Assistant.
 9. Open the configuration like so:
 ![Configuration menu for LocalTuya](./assets/step8.png)
 10. Click Add new device.